TCDSolar/stixpy/docs/tutorials/quickstart.rst

    sci_files = Fido.fetch(sci_query[0][[4,-1]])
    sci_files = sorted(sci_files)

-Now lets create a spectrogram, similar ot Sunpy Map and TimeSeries stixpy Procduct can take a number of input types and will return the correct product type.
+Now lets create a spectrogram, similar to Sunpy Map and TimeSeries stixpy Procduct can take a number of input types and will return the correct product type.
 In this case we are providing the path to to spectrogram fits file.

 .. plot::